-Starting a new office build-out project can be stressful and tumultuous work, especially if you aren’t experienced in design and construction.
+Starting a new commercial construction project can be stressful and tumultuous work, especially if you aren’t experienced in design and construction.
+Understanding commercial construction costs can also be daunting.
 As with any large project, it’s easy for things to get out of hand and fall behind schedule, which typically ends up costing you more time, money and sleep than you originally expected.

 At AQUILA, we understand the importance of starting a new build-out and want to help you find ways to stay on budget.

 In this article, we discuss three of the best ways to do this successfully, including:

 - Being prepared

 - Value engineering

 - Hiring a project manager